AscendNTNU/ascendntnu-web/README.md

 $ npm link typescript
 ```

 Most production environments likes to use environment variables.
 We therefore have an option for adding environment variables.
-You can eighter:
+You can either:
 1. Change a env var before the server starts.
 2. Or add them to a `.env` config.
 Format (and defaults) are set in `.env.default`.